JuliaIntervals/ValidatedNumerics.jl/docs/decorations.md

 An explicit decoration may be provided for advanced use:
 ```
-julia> DecoratedInterval(3, 4, dac)
+julia> Decorated(3, 4, dac)
 [3, 4]_dac

-julia> DecoratedInterval(X, def)
+julia> Decorated(X, def)
 [3, 4]_def
 ```
-Here, a new `DecoratedInterval` was created by extracting the interval from another one and appending a different decoration.
+Here, a new `Decorated` was created by extracting the interval from another one and appending a different decoration.

 ## Action of functions